Learnware-LAMDA/Learnware/docs/components/spec.rst

 with adjustments made according to the characteristics of each data type.
 The RKME specification is a recent development in learnware specification design, which represents the distribution of a model's training data in a privacy-preserving manner.

-Within the ``learnware`` package, you'll find two types of statistical specifications: ``regular specification`` and ``system specification``.
-The former is generated locally by users to express their model's statistical information, while the latter is assigned by the learnware market to accommodate and organize heterogeneous learnwares.
+Within the ``learnware`` package, you will find two types of statistical specifications: ``regular specification`` and ``system specification``.
+The former is generated locally by users to express their model's statistical information, while the learnware market assigns the latter to accommodate and organize heterogeneous learnwares.

 Semantic Specification
 -----------------------